kayomarz/ml-select/README.md

 ReScript being young, might continue to veer further towards JavaScript and spin off into something different from ReasonML or OCaml.
-No doubt, ReScript might become a useful and popular language but the JavaScript ecosystem is enormous with many languages compiling to JavaScript such as *ClojureScript*, *Elm*, *PureScript*, *Dart* and *TypeScript*.
+No doubt, ReScript might become a useful and popular language but the JavaScript ecosystem is enormous with already many popular languages compiling to JavaScript such as *ClojureScript*, *Elm*, *PureScript*, *Dart* and *TypeScript*.

 ReasonML seems to remain close to OCaml.
 It has the necessary JavaScript interoperability and has *Reason React*.
-Being adopted by companies for frontend development, ReasonML developers have reaped its benefits.
+Being adopted by companies for frontend development, it appears that ReasonML developers have reaped its benefits.
 Maybe due to the changing ecosystem ReasonML teams might have to migrate to ReScript.

 Owing to the **seemingly** fading away of ReasonML, maybe its not the best choice to start a big production level app but I don't know the ecosystem well